 This Is Why You Should Never Rinse Raw Chicken

-To her credit, it really hadn’t been a focal concern for many people during her time, and no one ever told her she should never rinse raw chicken.
+To Child’s credit, it really hadn’t been a focal concern for many people during her time, and no one ever told her she should never rinse raw chicken.
 In fact, the 1960s, which was when her show The French Chef debuted on PBS, was the same decade that laws on food regulation and safety were just beginning to emerge.
 Plus, plenty of people even today still think it’s best to rinse raw chicken before they get to cooking.

 Nowadays, the Centers for Disease Control and Prevention and food safety researchers from universities across the U.S. alike repeatedly issue warnings to never rinse raw chicken in the sink prior to cooking.
 Why?
 Meredith Carothers, the technical information specialist at the USDA’s Food Safety and Inspection Service, says that it’s because it increases the risk of cross-contamination.